Skip to main content

 Shannon Finney

 Shannon Finney is the Associate Principal Flutist for the Kansas City Symphony.
-Additionally, she performs with and is a former Artistic Advisor for the local chamber ensemble, Summerfest.
-Shannon’s summer work extends to Door County, Wisconsin, as a faculty member at Birch Creek Music Center.
-A past winner of the National Flute Association’s “Piccolo Artist Competition”, Shannon was also awarded a fellowship at Tanglewood in the early part of her career.
+Additionally, she performs with and is a former Artistic Advisor for, the local chamber ensemble, Summerfest.
+Shannon’s summer work extends to Door County, Wisconsin, where she serves as a faculty member at Birch Creek Music Center in Egg Harbor.
+Early in her career she was a winner of the National Flute Association’s “Piccolo Artist Competition” and was awarded a fellowship at Tanglewood.
 She has performed with the Chicago Symphony Orchestra, the Pacific Northwest Ballet Orchestra, and the Chicago Sinfonietta.
-Her teachers included Walfrid Kujala, Mary Stolper, and Karla Flygare, and her degrees are from Northwestern University.
-Shannon enjoys the culinary arts, reading, traveling, and many outdoor activities.
-An adventurer at heart, she spent a month in Nepal in 2014, including two weeks trekking in the Himalayas and reaching Annapurna Base Camp.
-In recent years she has enjoyed exploring Paris for the first time, biking in the Loire Valley, and whitewater rafting with her dad down the entire 280 miles of the Grand Canyon.
-The summer of 2018 found her joining her parents “glamping” on safari in eastern Africa.
+Her teachers included Walfrid Kujala, Mary Stolper, and Karla Flygare, and she earned her degrees from Northwestern University.
+Apart from her musical pursuits, Shannon enjoys exploring various interests, such as the culinary arts, reading, traveling, and engaging in many outdoor activities.

 Shannon Finney

 Shannon Finney is the Associate Principal Flutist for the Kansas City Symphony.
-Additionally, she performs with and is a former Artistic Advisor for the local chamber ensemble, Summerfest.
-Shannon’s summer work extends to Door County, Wisconsin, as a faculty member at Birch Creek Music Center.
-A past winner of the National Flute Association’s “Piccolo Artist Competition”, Shannon was also awarded a fellowship at Tanglewood in the early part of her career.
+Additionally, she performs with and is a former Artistic Advisor for, the local chamber ensemble, Summerfest.
+Shannon’s summer work extends to Door County, Wisconsin, where she serves as a faculty member at Birch Creek Music Center in Egg Harbor.
+Early in her career she was a winner of the National Flute Association’s “Piccolo Artist Competition” and was awarded a fellowship at Tanglewood.
 She has performed with the Chicago Symphony Orchestra, the Pacific Northwest Ballet Orchestra, and the Chicago Sinfonietta.
-Her teachers included Walfrid Kujala, Mary Stolper, and Karla Flygare, and her degrees are from Northwestern University.
-Shannon enjoys the culinary arts, reading, traveling, and many outdoor activities.
-An adventurer at heart, she spent a month in Nepal in 2014, including two weeks trekking in the Himalayas and reaching Annapurna Base Camp.
-In recent years she has enjoyed exploring Paris for the first time, biking in the Loire Valley, and whitewater rafting with her dad down the entire 280 miles of the Grand Canyon.
-The summer of 2018 found her joining her parents “glamping” on safari in eastern Africa.
+Her teachers included Walfrid Kujala, Mary Stolper, and Karla Flygare, and she earned her degrees from Northwestern University.
+Apart from her musical pursuits, Shannon enjoys exploring various interests, such as the culinary arts, reading, traveling, and engaging in many outdoor activities.

 I am a voracious reader so this might be the toughest question.
 Recently I learned so much and was touched by both “Between the World and Me” by Ta-Nehisi Coates and “The Hate U Give” by Angie Thomas (the latter is best if listened to!).
 “Lincoln in the Bardo” by George Saunders was so creative, fresh, and new that I was completely entranced.